 - Saying goodbye

 Each of these BotTurns can have any number of back-and-forth turns between the bot and the User.
-After each turn in the narrative is completed, the bot will continue with the next Bot initiative BotTurn in the narrative unless the designer instructs it to do otherwise (for example jump to another part of the dialog).
+After each turn in the flow is completed, the bot will continue with the next Bot initiative BotTurn in the flow unless the designer instructs it to do otherwise (for example jump to another part of the dialog).

 What if users have their own agenda, perhaps asking questions?
 For example, they might ask what delivery costs in the above example.

-In this case, a likely behavior that you want to answer the question (and any potential followup questions the user might have) but then return to the narrative where you were.
-This is a key concept in Narratory, that in addition to the narrative you also have User initiatives - similar sub dialogs like Bot initiatives but initiated by user turns.
+In this case, a likely behavior that you want to answer the question (and any potential followup questions the user might have) but then return to the flow where you were.
+This is a key concept in Narratory, that in addition to the bot initiatives in the Flow you also have User initiatives - similar sub dialogs as Bot initiatives but instead initiated by user turns.